afzalxo/ANB-DatasetCollection/README.md

 #### FPGAs
 This requires some familiarity with [Vitis AI](https://github.com/Xilinx/Vitis-AI/tree/2.5) and FPGA design flow.
 Please make sure Vitis AI and `vai_q_pytorch` are installed on the host machine. `vai_q_pytorch` is an 8-bit quantizer that comes bundled with Vitis AI inside the provided docker containers, so installing Vitis-AI also installs the quantizer.
 We utilized [Vitis AI 2.5](https://github.com/Xilinx/Vitis-AI/tree/2.5) since version 3.0 was released only recently, however the version update does not have any impact on the performance measurements we made.
 We used two FPGAs 1) [Zynq UltraScale+ MPSoC ZCU102](https://www.xilinx.com/products/boards-and-kits/ek-u1-zcu102-g.html) and 2) [Versal AI Core Series VCK190](https://www.xilinx.com/products/boards-and-kits/vck190.html).
 The corresponding DPUs are [DPUCZDX8G_ISA1_B4096](https://docs.xilinx.com/r/en-US/pg338-dpu?tocId=~72l0MosWV8p9MbkDlnw8Q) for ZCU102 and [DPUCVDX8G_ISA3_C32B3](https://docs.xilinx.com/r/en-US/pg389-dpucvdx8g/Introduction) for VCK190.
 Other FPGA devices such as VCK5000 and ZCU104 are also supported, while some server FPGAs such as Alveo U50/U250/U280 are not supported since their DPUs currently do not support the `hard sigmoid` operation utilized by the squeeze-excite operation
 ######  (Perhaps these 'unsupported' FPGAs can still be used but by sampling only the architectures from the search space that do not utilize Squeeze-Excitation layers in any of the blocks.
 This however considerably reduces the size of search space to about $10^9$ architectures only.
 The search results on the supported FPGAs using multi-objective optimization on accuracy+throughput show that FPGA-targeted models do not prefer the squeeze-excitation anyways owing to its memory-bound nature).

+###### Also please note that FPGA code in the dir `fpga_code` requires Vitis-AI installed on the host machine and FPGA setup with the petalinux.
+Please feel free to file an issue if you need some help with these steps.

 We offer the scripts for: 1) Quantization and compilation for the two FPGAs, and 2) Running compiled models on the FPGAs.